Proud Canadian Company

 Standard Mortgages

-Standard mortgages, better known as standard charge mortgages, involve the lender registering the mortgage (charge) and securing it for the exact dollar amount.
-Borrowers will have limited options to make changes to the mortgage or access additional funds.
+Standard mortgages involve the lender registering the mortgage (charge) and securing it for the exact dollar amount.
+Borrowers will have limited options for making changes to the mortgage or accessing additional funds.
 If you need to access equity, you would need to arrange a second mortgage or refinance.
-However, standard charge mortgages provide the benefits of switching or transferring the mortgage at renewal to a new lender without needing to be paid off or discharged first.
+However, standard charge mortgages allow switching or transferring the mortgage at renewal to a new lender without having to be paid off or discharged first.

 Collateral Mortgages

-Collateral mortgages, better known as collateral charge mortgages, involve the lender registering the mortgage (charge) for an amount that exceeds the actual mortgage amount.
-This charge covers on-demand loans, also known as re-advanceable mortgages, allowing borrowers to access the equity in the home as the mortgage is paid down.
-These funds can be accessed anytime without needing to refinance the mortgage.
+Collateral mortgages involve the lender registering the mortgage (charge) for an amount that exceeds the actual mortgage amount.
+This charge covers on-demand loans, also known as re-advanceable mortgages, which allow borrowers to access the equity in their home as the mortgage is paid down.
+These funds can be accessed at any time without refinancing the mortgage.

-Collateral mortgages can have multiple mortgage products like home equity lines of credit (HELOCs), re-advanceable credit facilities, and hybrid mortgages.
-Last year, the federal mortgage regulator reduced the re-advanceable portion of limits on the collateral charges registrations in Canada from 80% to 65% on the subject property’s valuation.
+Collateral mortgages can include multiple mortgage products, such as home equity lines of credit (HELOCs), re-advanceable credit facilities, and hybrid mortgages.
+The federal mortgage regulator reduced the limits on the re-advanceable portion for collateral charge registrations in Canada from 80% to 65% of the subject property’s valuation.

 Mortgage Features